PIR (Motion sensor)

 1

-XX - PIR measurement duration [sec]
+XX - PIR measurement period [sec]

 Example downlink sent by the server: 0x49;